A7madSab/Understanding-JavaScript/JavaScript/Collections.md

 ## Arrays

-Arrays are dynamical typed so each index can be a differebt type
+Arrays are dynamical typed so each index can be a differe type

     let arr1 = new Array();
     arr1.push(1);